 Red Squirrel Conservation Services is a not for profit Kingston organization that delivers home energy audits.
 They offer a detailed energy evaluation of your home performed by a Certified Energy Advisor.
 You will get a report and an energy efficiency rating label (EnerGuide Label) that shows your current rating, what your home's rating could be if retrofits were completed and you how your home compares with others in your region.

 Consider home energy renovations.

 Before investing in a home energy retrofit, review the Canada Mortgage and House Corporations guide to Understanding Energy Efficiency Retrofit Options for Your House.
-Also visit Canada Green Building Council for renovation tips and guidance.

 Buying or building?
 Find out what home labels mean.